 Adding a data store item makes it easier to share GIS data across your organization.
 As with all data in your organization, though, you also need to keep the data secure.
 One way to do that is to make the data available to only those who need it.
 Consider each person's role in the organization, what data each person needs to access, and how the data will be used.
-Once you've determined that, configure the following:
+Once you determine that, configure the following:

 - Access to and privileges on the source data